-As a smart consumer, you should recognize that hosting companies are in a world with its own terminology.
-I knew ‘unlimited’ sounds like having no ends or limits in English; but that’s not the case when it comes to unlimited hosting plan.
+As a smart consumer, you should recognize that hosting companies are in a world of their own, especially in terminology.
+To the average layman, ‘unlimited’ means exactly that – without limitations.
+However, that’s not quite so true when it comes to unlimited hosting plans.

-Unlimited is nothing but an imaginary industrial term, believed by only bunch of uninformed webmasters.
+Unlimited is nothing but an imaginary industrial term, liberally sprinkled with caveats (also known as exceptions).